divyanshs18/Thesis-code---23210037-M.Tech-CSE/README.md

  4. Datasets Used

-Five publicly available eye-tracking datasets were used in this thesis:
+Five publicly available eye-tracking datasets used are mentioned below

 1. MPIIFaceGaze
 2. LPW (Labelled Pupils in the Wild)
 3. WebGazer  Eye-Tracking Dataset
 4. Gaze 360
 5. Lucknow Dataset

+## all csv files of predicted results of gaze cordinates are also given here on the respective datasets .